Shantigar

 To engage with the world from a more profound place through transformative workshops, retreats and performances.

-Joining meditative and artistic practices with the healing power of nature, we can live more peacefully on our planet.
+Joining meditative and artistic practices with the healing power of nature,

 Before his passing in 2021, Jean-Claude worked with the Franklin Land Trust to preserve more than 200 acres of the farm.
 Along with five other families, the Warner Hill Conservation Area offers several miles of public trails across 650 acres.